okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/options/advanced-options/pan-zoom.md

 The sensitivity of the zoom.
 A higher value will make the zoom faster, while a lower value will make it slower.

-## Base Map Zoom
+## Min Zoom

 **Default**: 100%

-Defines the base zoom for the area of the map.
-Increasing the value will make the map larger and could hide some areas, decreasing it will make the map smaller.
+The minimum zoom level allowed.
+The value is expressed as a percentage of the base map zoom.

+## Max Zoom

+**Default**: 1000%

+The maximum zoom level allowed.
+The value is expressed as a percentage of the base map zoom.

 ## Zoom On Element Fit